berstend/hypertunnel/readme.md

 ## Comparison to localtunnel/ngrok

 Both are great services!
-If your use-case is to simply tunnel local http/https web server traffic I suggest using them. :-)
+If your use-case is to simply tunnel local http web server traffic I suggest using them. :-)

 I ran into issues when trying to expose a local proxy server (to use the client as forwarding proxy).
 Both services need to inspect and rewrite HTTP headers for routing, so using the tunnel as a proxy in e.g. Chrome won't work.
 There are a couple other use-cases where raw TCP stream tunnelling is desired and hypertunnel is the only available option.